Timor-Leste country brief

 Timor-Leste faces a range of long-term development challenges to achieve sustainable and broad-based economic growth.
 These challenges are compounded by infrastructure deficits, notably in the areas of transportation, telecommunication and electricity.

-Timor-Leste has established an internationally-acclaimed Petroleum Fund to manage its petroleum revenues transparently and sustainably.
-As at 31 May 2012, the fund was valued at US$10.35 billion.
+Timor-Leste has established an internationally acclaimed Petroleum Fund to manage its petroleum revenues transparently and sustainably.
+As at 31 March 2014, the fund was valued at US$15.7 billion.

 The Australian people have a special affinity with Timor-Leste stretching back decades.